Skip to content

 11. Share On Organic Social Media

 Share your video across all of your social media channels.
-This might include Facebook, X (formerly Twitter), LinkedIn, Instagram, YouTube, TikTok or other channels you use to communicate with your audience.
-Don’t forget to optimize it for each channel using the correct technical specifications!
+This might include Facebook, YouTube, X (formerly Twitter), LinkedIn, Instagram, TikTok or other channels you use to communicate with your audience.
+Don’t forget to optimize for each channel using the correct technical specifications!

 example of the share this video screen from Vimeo